 Content is King, If You Can Manage It!

-According to collective research, it is an umbrella term encompassing all marketing formats that involve the process of creation and sharing of relevant and valuable free content for the purpose of engaging current and potential consumer bases, which is to attract and convert prospects into customers, and customers into repeat buyers.
+According to the Content Marketing Institute (CMI), content marketing is a strategic marketing approach encompassing all marketing formats.
+Content marketing involves the process of creating and sharing relevant and valuable free content for engaging current and potential consumer bases, to attract and convert prospects into customers, and customers into repeat buyers.

-The definition is too bare, much of like saying that essentially, content marketing is using content to market your product.
-The underlying question is, what is content marketing really, and what to do with the latest tools in the marketing arsenal?
+The definition is too bare, much like saying that primarily, content marketing is using content to market your product.
+The underlying question is, what it is really, and what to do with the latest tools in the marketing arsenal?

-1. Marketing is impossible without content.
 Devoid of relevance and value, what do you get?
 Informational garbage from companies trying to sell you their products and services.
 Companies create content and distribute information all the time, it’s just that most of the time, they send us extraneous materials, and most often, not significantly beneficial.
 The difference of content marketing to that scheme is that it provides you with quality content which makes a person to stop, read, think and convert his thoughts, behave accordingly, and act something about it.
-Yes, that is the beauty of content marketing.
+Yes, that is the beauty of it.

 According to Roper Public Affairs, 80% of business decision makers prefer to get company information in a series of articles versus advertisements.
 70% say content marketing makes them feel much more united to the sponsoring company, while 60% say that company content helps them make better product decisions.

-2. Traffic generation.
-Links are the byproduct of getting your great content exposure.
-Content that generates a lot of links also generates a healthy volume of traffic and page views.
+In the internet, traffic is the influx of people clicking and reading into your site.
+It is almost synonymous that when you produce great content, they are also prone to be shared and linked to.
+These links are the byproduct of getting your great content exposure.
+Content that generates a lot of links also generates a healthy volume of traffic and page views—which is great news for your website’s SEO strategy.
 Major social sharing websites are great sources of traffic and exposure.
-These sites have long been hubs to seed great content, where the best of the best rises to the top and can receive massive exposure.
-Sites like Pinterest, Reddit, and Stumbleupon can send some of the largest volumes, but also represent unique communities.
+These sites have long been hubs to seed great content, where the best of the best rise to the top and can receive massive exposure.
+Sites like Pinterest, Reddit, and Stumbleupon can send some of the largest volumes but also represent unique communities.

 - Site traffic